henrik7264/PY_Actors/README.md

 There are two operations which can be applied on messages: This is to subscribe to a message and to publish a message.

 #### Subscribe to a Message
-The Actor will subscribe to a specified message type and call the callback function each time a message of that type is published.
+An Actor will subscribe to a specific message type by providing a callback function that is executed each time a message of that type is published.

 ##### Syntax
 ```python